 - Eating raw or undercooked meats.
 Improper cooking may fail to kill tapeworm eggs and larvae contained in contaminated pork or beef.

 - Living in endemic areas.
 In certain parts of the world, exposure to tapeworm eggs is more likely.
-For instance, your risk of coming into contact with eggs of the pork tapeworm (Taenia solium) is greater in areas of Latin America, China, sub-Saharan Africa or Southeast Asia where free-range pigs are common.
+For instance, your risk of coming into contact with eggs of the pork tapeworm (Taenia solium) is greater in areas of Latin America, China, sub-Saharan Africa or Southeast Asia where free-range pigs may be more common.

-Intestinal tapeworm infections usually aren't complicated.
-The complications that do sometimes develop include:
+Intestinal tapeworm infections usually don't cause complications.
+If complications do occur, they may include:

 - Digestive blockage.
 If tapeworms grow large enough, they can block your appendix, leading to infection (appendicitis); your bile ducts, which carry bile from your liver and gallbladder to your intestine; or your pancreatic duct, which carries digestive fluids from your pancreas to your intestine.